I’d like to visit the farm before my child attends camp. What are my options?

 What’s the ratio of campers to counselors?

-During a typical camp day, the counselor/camper ratio is never higher than one counselor to seven campers; during riding time, campers are always one-on-one with a counselor.
+During a typical camp day, the counselor/camper ratio is never higher than one counselor to eight campers; during riding time, campers are always one-on-one with a counselor.

 What safety certifications does your staff have?